meetuparchive/learn-rust/class1.md

 Visit [this website](https://www.rust-lang.org/en-US/install.html)

-Rust utilizes a tool called [rustup](https://www.rustup.rs/) for managing tool installations
+Rust utilizes a tool called [rustup](https://www.rustup.rs/) for managing toolchain installations

 ```bash
 $ curl https://sh.rustup.rs -sSf | sh
 ```

+### Staying up to date

-If you have rustup installed around you can update your local rust version with
+If you have rustup installed, you can update your local rust toolchain version with

 ```bash
 $ rustup update stable